The times, they are a-changing!

 - Scoping out key requirements and expected outcomes

-- Documenting risks and issues identified and how you plan to resolve them
+- Documenting the risks and issues you identified and how to resolve them

 Challenges to consider: